Dionysess/Dionysess/README.md

 - 👋 Hi, I’m Dionyses
-- 👀 I’m interested in everything
+- 👀 I’m interested in Data-driven approaches to solving scientific problems ( mostly physics )
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python but hope to soon be ready to do meaningful work